Cash Payment Journal: Definition

-Cash payment journal or cash disbursement journal is used to record all cash payments made by the business.
+A cash payment journal, also known as a cash disbursement journal, is used to record all cash payments (or disbursements) made by the business.

-The examples of major cash payments in business are:
+Examples of major cash payments in a business that may be recorded in the cash payment journal are:

-- cash payments for expenses such as salaries, rent, insurance and taxes etc.
+- Cash payments for expenses such as salaries, rent, insurance, and taxes

-- cash refunds to customers for return of merchandise sold for cash.
+- Cash refunds to customers for the return of merchandise sold for cash

-The cash payments journal is used to record the cash disbursements made by check, including payments on account, payments for cash merchandise purchase, payments for various expenses, and other loan payments.
+The cash payment journal is used to record the cash disbursements made by check, including payments on account, payments for cash merchandise purchase, payments for various expenses, and other loan payments.

-Again, other specific account columns could be added if needed.
+Again, other specific account columns can be added if needed.
 The main source of entries for this journal are check stubs and payment requests.

-To demonstrate how entries are recorded in the cash payments journal, we will assume that the Fortune Retail Store made the following cash payments during the month of June:
+To demonstrate how entries are recorded in the cash payment journal, consider the following data from Fortune Retail Store concerning its cash payments during the month of June: